DiogoLanc/react-todo-list/README.md

 # 2. Run the mock backend (json-server)
 npm run server

-This starts the json-server on http://localhost:3001, using the data in db.json.

 # Run the dev server (in a separate terminal)
 npm run dev